Big Brother (Australian TV series) season 7: Housemates

+In this season, producers selected housemates who were generally more sophisticated, modest, intelligent, and with a unique worldview - notable examples being Rebecca Dent, a devout Mormon, and Jamie McDonald, a computer geek.
+This contrasted with the 2005, 2006 editions and was more in line with the series' genuine "Social Experiment" intention.
+The change in casting was also an attempt to lower censorship controversies and reputational issues, which resulted from the housemates' overall lascivious and outlandish personality types from 2005 and 2006.

-Over the 100-day season, a total of 24 housemates entered the Big Brother House, twelve during the opening night and a following twelve at various points throughout the series.
-On the opening night, viewers were given the opportunity to vote in two additional housemates, one male and one female, from a selection of six potential housemates, while the remaining four would be isolated in the White Room.
-The following night, Susannah and Zoran entered the house along with Billy, or Mr. X, whose purpose in the House was to jeopardise Andrew and Hayley's secret relationship challenge, but was not officially recognised as a legitimate housemate until Day 16.
+Over the 100-day season, a total of 24 housemates entered the Big Brother House, twelve during the opening night and a further twelve at various points throughout the series.
+On the opening night, viewers were given the opportunity to vote in two additional housemates, one male and one female, from a selection of six potential housemates, while the remaining four would be isolated in the White Room to compete to enter the house.

+The following night, Susannah and Zoran were voted into the house by Australia, along with Billy, who was previously teased as "Mr X", entered the house as a guest with the purpose of jeopardising Andrew and Hayley's secret relationship challenge, as he was Hayley's ex.
+Billy was not officially recognised as a legitimate housemate until Day 16.
 Demet, one of the four White Room Wildcards, was voted into the House by the housemates on Day 11, while Nick entered on Day 18 as the winner of the Starburst Golden Key promotion.

 A further four Intruders followed, Daniela and Laura on Day 31 and Michelle and Zach on Day 50.
-In a promotion for the upcoming season of Australian Idol, Kyle Sandilands entered the House as a celebrity guest with a mission from Big Brother to encourage housemates to "be themselves", but left the House early due to a severe migraine.
-Due to an incident prior to the Big Brother 2007 finale, Intruder Laura was not invited to attend and participate while all other former Big Brother housemates, wildcards and intruders were present.
+In a promotion for the upcoming season of Australian Idol, Idol judge and former Celebrity Big Brother housemate, Kyle Sandilands entered the House as a celebrity guest with a mission from Big Brother to encourage housemates to "be themselves", but left the House early due to a severe migraine.
+Due to an incident prior to the Big Brother 2007 finale, Intruder Laura was not invited to attend and participate while all other former Big Brother housemates - including White Room wildcards and intruders were present.